joyjsmun/non_fungible_time/README.md

 Though we couldn't present a complete live demo, we've created a thoughtfully designed wireframe that represents our app's core functionalities.
 This approach emphasizes our commitment to creating a secure and reliable platform, which we believe is the backbone of any successful application.

+We will complete our frontend during Eth HackFS(June)

 ## Getting Started

 - Local Machine